 - Major bone grafting procedures are sometimes necessary to repair injuries, facial defects, or tumor surgery sites.
 Usually, we will use bone from your hip or another part of the body for major procedures.
 This treatment often involves more extensive techniques, such as guided bone and tissue regeneration.
 Major procedures may require an overnight stay in a hospital or care facility.

 Bone Grafting in Tyler, TX, and Palestine, TX

 If you are in need of a bone grafting procedure, or if you are considering dental implants, Southern Surgical Arts is here to help you restore your oral health and smile.
-Dr. Charles Stone and Dr. Brian Stone will gladly perform a full consultation to help you find a treatment plan that works for you.
+Dr. Charles Stone, Dr. Brian Stone, or D. Wade Barker will gladly perform a full consultation to help you find a treatment plan that works for you.
 To learn more about bone grafting, contact one of our offices in Tyler, TX, or Palestine, TX, and schedule an appointment with a member of our friendly team.